Indigo-Jones/feather-importer/README.md

 Next, take a json file containing the feather settings you want to import and use the command `py feather.py -i new_settings.json` to import the new settings into the IDE.
 This will overwrite *all* feather settings in the IDE, even ones not specified in the imported settings file.
-Optionally you can use the -b flag to make a backup of the settings you are overwriting in case anything goes wrong, this backup will be located in the same directory as local_settings.json and will be called local_settings.json.backup.
+This will also create a backup of GameMaker's settings before the injection, called `local_settings.backup`, this functionality can be disabled with the `--no-backup` flag

 ## Usage: